Anisotropy-induced spin parity effects: Semiclassical approach

 \subsection{Adding on the Zeeman interaction}

-Here we provide a semiclassical description for the $H \neq 0$ case based on the large-$S$ mapping of an antiferromagnetic spin chain to the O(3) nonlinear sigma model~\cite{Haldane_PRL_1988_SM}.
+Coming back to the spin chain model of the main text, Eq.~\eqref{eq:1d_Hamiltonian}, we now provide a semiclassical description for the $H \neq 0$ case based on the large-$S$ mapping of an antiferromagnetic spin chain to the O(3) nonlinear sigma model~\cite{Haldane_PRL_1988_SM}.
 Here, as well as in Sec.~\ref{sec:semiclassical_Kzero}, the spatial extent of our spin chain will be denoted as $L := N_\mathrm{site} \times a$, with the number of sites $N_\mathrm{site}$ chosen to be an even integer.
 (Please note that this notation differs from that used in the main text: there, $L$ stood for the integer-valued site number, and the lattice constant was set to unity.
 In this section, where we deal with continuum field theories, it turns out to be convenient to retain the explicit dependence on the lattice constant.
 Hence the use of the notation $a$.)
 Periodic boundary conditions will always be assumed.
 A convenient point of departure is the corresponding action for the case \textit{without} the $K$-term.
 This reads:

 Let us consider how the presence of the $K$-term will modify this action.
 We start with the second term on the right-hand side.
 The piece involving the vector product $\bm{H} \times \bm{n}$ will be relevant if the precessing of the staggered magnetization around the magnetic field is appreciable.
 One expects, however, that it will be largely suppressed by the anisotropy term, and the action will be dominated by the dynamics of the field $\theta$, which we encountered in Sec.~\ref{sec:semiclassical_idea}.
 We next turn to the topological term $\mathcal{S}_\mathrm{top}$, which in the isotropic case is well known to be $\mathcal{S}_\mathrm{top} = -\ii 2\pi S Q_{\tau x}$, where $Q_{\tau x}$ is the integer-valued Skyrmion number for $\bm{n}(\tau, x)$.
 In the planar situation, which we are interested in, there are two alternative ways to modify this action, which are basically equivalent~\cite{Takayoshi_Totsuka_Tanaka2015_SM}.
 One is to continue using the same form while incorporating meron configurations, for which the Skyrmion numbers are halved, i.e., $Q_{\tau x} = \pm 1/2$ in the least costly configurations~\cite{Affleck_merons_PRL_1986_SM}.
 The other is to recall the discussion of Sec.~\ref{sec:semiclassical_idea} and undo the staggering of the spin Berry phases at each site prior to taking the continuum limit.
 This will yield as before the action $\mathcal{S}_\mathrm{top} = \ii \frac{S_\mathrm{eff}}{a} \int \mathrm{d}\tau \mathrm{d}x \partial_{\tau}\theta(\tau, x)$.
 Adopting the second form, we arrive at a quantum sine-Gordon model: